 Stress, irritation, and trauma can considerably damage our health and send negative information to our bodies.
 Sophrology helps us to relieve ourselves of tension, focus on our needs to better understand ourselves per se, and know how our body functions.
 It helps gives us positive vibes and does us well before any damage can settle in.

-And, if damage has already been done, sophrology helps us to live better, relieve our pains and put them at a distance.
+And, if damage has already been done, sophrology helps us to live better, relieve our pain and put them at a distance.
 Thanks to sophrology, you can rediscover harmony and inner balance while using it.
 It’s an obvious medium for personal growth.

 How can I practice sophrology?

-Respiration is key for sophrology.
+Breathing is key for sophrology.
 To face contradictions and stress, practice this little exercise every moment of the day whether you’re on the subway, at work, or at home.